suco-gt/HPC-Student-Resources/README.md

 # GT HPC Student Resources

-At GT Supercomputing, one of our major goals is to offer awareness on opportunities in HPC.
+At Supercomputing @ Georgia Tech, one of our major goals is to offer awareness of opportunities in HPC.
 This document is intended as a fully-fledged guide on all opportunities related to HPC at GT, including internship & fellowship opportunities, professors at GT, classes at GT, conferences in HPC, and more!
 Please note that this document is **not** complete, and we are constantly adding new opportunities to this list!

 If you find any other opportunities from outside this document, feel free to make a pull request or let us know at supercomputing.gt@gmail.com.